rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Stages of Growing Marijuana

-There are six important stages in the growth process, starting with a simple seed and ending with cured cannabis buds in storage.
+There are six important stages in the marjuana growth process, starting with a simple seed and ending with cured cannabis buds in storage.

 Depending on these stages, the plant will require different amounts of water, light and nutrients: